andre-ye/pub/_posts/2022-8-7-capital.md

 - When we consider the process of production from the perspective of optimizing surplus value, it *becomes the means of production which work the laborer, not the laborer which works the means of production*.
 This is a deconstructive step, an inversion - the likes of Derrida and Baudrillard.
 It is the means of production which *consumes* the laborer, the laborer becomes embedded into the product.

 ## 12. Concept of Relative Surplus-Value
+- The laborer continues to work past the value of what he is paid for.
+- How can the production of surplus be increased without increasing the working day?
+By somehow lenghthening the period of surplus labor and simultaneously neccessarily contracting the period of necessary labor.
+- The capitalist can pay the laborer less, and thus the reproduction of necessary labor becomes shorter in labor-time.
+Yet then the laborer's labor-power is diminished because the laborer fails to sustain their own life.
+- Therefore we cannot decrease the labor-time spent reproducing by reducing the wage for the value of the laborer's labor-power, but *by reducing the value itself*.
+- Surplus value produced by prolonging the working day - absolute surplus value.
+- Surplus value produced by changing the ratios of surplus to necessary labor-time in the working day - relative surplus-value.
+- Increasing the productivity of labor in industries which supply the necessities of life decreases the value of labor-power.
+- A scientific analysis of competition is not possible.
+- The real value is not measured by labor-time but socially necessary labor time.
+Therefore extra-surplus value is realized by increasing labor-efficiency such that the individual value is below the social value, and the differential between individual value and social value is pocketed as exrta surplus-value.
+Thus it is the incentive of the capitalist to cheapen commodities by increasing the productiveness of labor.
+- As soon as an efficient method of production becomes general, the difference between the individual and social values of a product ceases to exist and surplus-value falls.
+- A commodity's value is inversely related to the productiveness of labor, but relaitve-surplus value is directly related to it.
+- The capitalist has no interest in the commodity's value.
+What is important is the surplus-value.
+- Why does the capitalist continually decrease the social value of commodities?

+## 13. Cooperation

+## 14. Division of Labor and Manufacture

+**Section 1.** Two-Fold Origin of Manufacture

+## 15. Machinery and Modern Industry

+## 16. Absolute and Relative Surplus-Value

+## 17. Changes of Magnitude in the Price of Labor-Power and in Surplus-Value

+## 18. Various Formulas for the Rate of Surplus-Value

+## 19. The Transformation of the Value of Labor-Power into Wages

+## 20. Time-Wages

+## 21. Piece-Wages